rinigus/pure-maps/README.md

 target to set it, and implement all the required QML items.
 Take a look under other platforms for examples.

-For testing purposes you can just run `qmlscene qml/pure-maps.qml`, after setting the platform.

 ## Dependencies